-This was just about the time I decided to start giving seminars on installation and I needed to go find an expert.
+When I decided to write my textbook on the installation of manufactured housing, I needed to go find an expert.
 That's when I met a fine fellow named Locke Jones from Minuteman Anchors.
-Locke was a very big help in writing the section on anchoring in my book.
-I could not have done it without him.
-He told me more about anchoring than I ever dreamed anybody needed to know.
-Locke was giving seminars for Minuteman on the proper anchoring of manufactured housing in the very early '70's, long before the HUD code ever existed.
-He, in fact, was promoting the standards that HUD eventually adopted.
-Locke has since gone on to other areas of the industry but I am still grateful for his help.
+Locke was a very big help in writing the section on anchoring in my book, I could not have done it without him.
+He told me more about anchoring than I ever dreamed anybody would need to know.
+Locke was giving seminars for Minuteman on the proper anchoring of manufactured housing in the early '70's, long before the HUD code ever existed.
+He in fact was promoting the standards that HUD and NCSBCS promote today.
 So how in the world did most of us in this industry get so far off the mark?

-If you think your homes are properly anchored, here's a little test for you.
+If you think your homes are properly anchored, here's little test for you.
 I've done it hundreds of times and actions speak much louder than words.
 If the anchors were installed after the home was blocked, they run in at an angle underneath the edge of the home.
 The steel straps from the tops of the anchors go to the frame of the home.
-Keep in mind that there are criteria for anchoring systems.
+Bear in mind that there are criteria for anchoring systems.
+The entire system must be rated at a working load of 3,150 lbs. with no more than 2% stretch C and should withstand a brief 50% overload or a momentary surge of 4,725 lbs.
+Reach under the home with your foot and step on the strap somewhere about half-way between the top of the anchor and the steel frame of the home and stand on it.
+If this anchor does not have the concrete collar Mr. Fuller talked about, it will probably move 3" to 6" through the top of the ground.
+Now if you weight more than 4,725 lbs., maybe this home was anchored.

-The entire system must be rated at a working load of 3,150 lbs. and withstand a 50% overload or a momentary surge of 4,725 lbs.
-Reach under the home with your foot and step on the strap somewhere about half way between the top of the anchor and the steel frame of the home and stand on it.
-If this anchor does not have the concrete collar Mr. Fuller talked about, or a stabilizer plate, which is much more commonly used, the head of the anchor will probably move 3" to 6" through the top of the ground.
-Now if your foot weights more than 4,725 lbs., maybe this home was anchored.
 Earth anchors are all rated according to their holding capacity, but that rating is tested by pulling them straight out in exactly the same direction that they went in.
 The metal plate or helix at the bottom of the anchor is what does the holding, not the rod.
 The rod can easily slice sideways through softer ground and allow the home to come off of its foundation.
-If the entire anchor was pointed in the direction of the steel frame it was tied to, it would be an entirely different story.
+If the entire anchor was pointed in the direction of the steel frame it was tied to, as in the illustration, it would be an entirely different story.
 But you can't put it in that way once the home is already there, unless the home is high enough off the ground.
-Additionally, at a 45 degree angle, the anchor must be 1/3 longer to be the same depth as if it were straight into the ground.
-This is important because it is the dirt above the anchor that keeps it in the ground and if it is not deep enough it will not work as intended.

-I see many people use a post hole digger to install anchors.
+I have seen many people use a post hole digger to install anchors.
 They dig the hole, throw the anchor in the hole and put the dirt back in.
-After some rain runs into this hole does anybody out there think it would be hard to pull out?
-Even if the ground is heavily tamped as the dirt is replaced in the hole, I really don't think it is as good as the helix screwing itself into the ground.
-When you screw an anchor into the soil you leave about 3 inches of undisturbed soil between each cut of the helix as it goes down.
-This is what makes the anchors work from the moment it is installed.
+After some rain runs in the hole they put the anchor in, does anybody out there think it would be hard to pull out?
+Even if the ground was heavily tamped as the dirt was replaced in the hole, I really don't think it would be as good as the helix screwing itself into the ground.